Crown court backlog could hit 100,000 without ‘radical’ action – watchdog

 The backlog is now so great that many trials are being listed outside of the custody time limit – which could risk defendants being released if cases do not proceed quickly.

-“We’re now in our 25th year – we have never seen anything like this in the whole history of the inspectorate”.
+“We’re now in our 25th year – we have never seen anything like this in the whole history of the inspectorate”, he said, as he described the pressure on prosecutors as “relentless” and the situation “unsustainable”.

 Although welcoming funding for the criminal justice system in this week’s Budget, Mr Rogers said money “is not going to fix it because money can buy extra services, but there aren’t people there to get in to be able to spend that money.”